-Document outlining common injuries relating to pitching and resources to learn more about avoiding those injuries.
-Submitted by Matt McManus, PT, OMT Co-owner & Regional Clinical Director, ProEx Physical Therapy & BNLL Dad
+A document outlining common injuries relating to pitching and resources to learn more about avoiding those injuries.
+Submitted by Matt McManus, PT, OMT Co-owner & Regional Clinical Director, ProEx Physical Therapy & former BNLL Dad.

 Heads Up - Concussion training website

-This free online training is provided by the CDC.
-The above link will bring you to the CDC's Heads Up landing page with free training materials for schools, parents, and of course youth sports coaches.
-Coaches for both our community leage as well as the intertown leage will be asked to complete the training prior to the start of the current season.
+The CDC provides this free online training.
+The above link will bring you to the CDC's Heads Up landing page with free training materials for schools, parents, and of course, youth sports coaches.
+Coaches for both our community league and the intertown league will be asked to complete the training prior to the start of the current season.

 Coaches may use the address below to access the free training materials:

-In the event of inclement weather there are guidelines for game officials, coaches, and parents to be aware of.
-Although there are specific rules for baseball and softball with regards to how games are handled when weather beomes and issue, the league Safety Plan outlines guidelines should be followed and presented below.
+In inclement weather, there are guidelines for game officials, coaches, and parents to be aware of.
+Although there are specific rules for baseball and softball regarding how games are handled when the weather becomes an issue, the league Safety Plan outlines guidelines that should be followed and presented below.

 - Take caution when you hear thunder.

-- If you hear thunder, you are close enough to get struck by lightning.
+- You are close enough to get struck by lightning if you hear thunder.

 - During a game, the umpire will clear the field in the event of an approaching storm.

-- If lightening is occurring and there is not sturdy shelter near, get inside a hard top automobile and keep the window up.
+- If lightning occurs and there is no sturdy shelter near, get inside a hard-top automobile and keep the window up.